 Commitment to Ethics

 The Postal Service is committed to maintaining its reputation as the most trusted government entity through principled decision-making and strong ethical values.
 All postal employees are required to place loyalty to the Constitution, the laws, and ethical principles above private gain.
-Section 662.1 of the Postal Service's Employee Labor and Relations Manual states as follows:
+Section 662.1 of the Postal Service's Employee and Labor Relations Manual states as follows:

 To ensure that every citizen can have complete confidence in the integrity of the federal government, each federal employee, including each postal employee, must respect and adhere to the principles of ethical conduct set forth in 5 C.F.R. § 2635 [the Standards of Ethical Conduct for Employees of the Executive Branch; see also Overview of Standards], 5 C.F.R. § 7001 [the Supplemental Standards of Ethical Conduct for Employees of the United States Postal Service], and 39 C.F.R. § 447 [the Rules of Conduct for Postal Employees].